Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 It wasn't too clear as I was reading about the comparative religions, how specifically we were meant to behave in order to live in harmony with compassionate giving.
 So I decided to a different kind of research to observe the people that I respected the most, who seemed the most compassionate, who seemed to enjoy giving to others.
 I tried to see how were they different than the people who seemed to enjoy criticizing, blaming, and attacking others.
 It was through studying these people, also studying some research in psychology, that tried to identify what characteristics of development contribute to people's behaving in a compassionate way.

-**I put together from these sources, a process that seemed to me to summarize how we were meant to live and the skills that were necessary to do this.** that's how nonviolent communication evolved from the research that I did, to identify what kind of human development is necessary for us to live compassionately.
+**I put together from these sources, a process that seemed to me to summarize how we were meant to live and the skills that were necessary to do this.** that's how Nonviolent Communication evolved from the research that I did, to identify what kind of human development is necessary for us to live compassionately.

-The process that I call nonviolent communication consists of:
+The process that I call Nonviolent Communication consists of:

 #### An intention to contribute to our own well being, and the well being of others, compassionately

 [14:57]
 What I mean by giving compassionately is first of all, that whatever we do is done willingly.
 It's not done out of guilt, or shame, or fear of punishment, or trying to buy love by submitting to what we think others expect us to do. **I saw that the intention I wanted to live by, that I thought was necessary for compassionate giving, is that we give solely out of the joy that comes naturally from contributing to life.
 Our own life and the lives of others**.
-I organized what I was learning about this into the program that I now call nonviolent communication.
+I organized what I was learning about this into the program that I now call Nonviolent Communication.

 At the time, I was in private practice of psychology.